clocklimited/darkroom/README.md

 ## POST /crop/{imageurl}

-This will preform a manual crop on image using the speicfied coordinates, for a width and height.
+This will preform a manual crop on image using the specified coordinates, for a width and height.

 `sizes` - An array of sizes to return, dimensions cannot be larger than the source image.

 `sizes.crops` - An object containing the coordinates of the crop to be made.
-Coorinates are relitive to the original image.
+Coordinates are relative to the original image.

 ### Request